 It’s now been just over three months since I donated my left kidney.
-I was out of action physically for a while I am now back to full health and other than a couple of scars having one kidney less hasn’t affected me whatsoever.
+I was out of action physically for a while, but I am now back to full health and other than a couple of scars, having one kidney less hasn’t affected me whatsoever.
 I’m doing sport again and will be running a 10k race for charity in November.
-I feel exactly the same as I did before hand.
+I feel exactly the same as I did beforehand.
 I’d like to think the person who now has my left kidney feels a lot better.

 The total process of putting my self forward and going through the screening took about 18 months.
 I must give credit to the NHS team for the way they looked after me, everything from informing me of the risks to talking about the recovery process.